zrpaplicacoes/batman/README.md

 **Batman** is a simple shell plugin which adds in the Right Prompt icons showing battery status.

-It's focused on programmers who spend lots of time programming in notebooks. :sunglasses:
+It's focused on programmers that spend lots of time programming in notebooks. :sunglasses:

 Look at those arrows :scream: :